 A 90–100 — Excellent

 F 59–Below — Unsatisfactory/Failing

-Each nine weeks an honor roll of students in grade 3–5 will be published.
-To be eligible for the honor roll, the student must have all As or a combination of As and Bs.
-The honor roll is published in the newsletter and sent to the Progress-Index and The Dinwiddie Monitor for publication.
+Each nine weeks an honor roll of students in grades 3-5 will be published.
+To be eligible for the honor roll, the student must have all A’s or a combination of A’s and B’s.
+The Honor Roll is published in the newsletter and sent to the Progress-Index and Dinwiddie Monitor for publication.

 Kindergarten through 2nd grade, principals will recognize academic achievement and improvement in their particular school.
 Recognition used will not be called Honor Roll.
-All students should receive recognition for their achievements.
+All students should receive recognition for their achievement.

 A copy of Dinwiddie County’s Promotion/Retention Policy is in the school office and will be made available upon request.